FORMER Burnley striker Andy Payton has been tipped to be the new Padiham manager, but Storks secretary Alan Smith insists the club are keeping an

 Despite the connections, however, Smith insists Padiham will consider all applications, after advertising their vacant managerial post.

 “We are open minded about who the next manager will be.
-It would be a tough job for whoever came in,” said the Storks’ secretary, who has thanked Chadwick for his service to the club, as both player and manager.
+It would be a tough job for whoever came in,” said the Storks’ secretary, who has thanked Chadwick for his service to the club, as both

 “He has been a player and a captain and has been in charge of the team for two years,” he continued.